callmezarri/efx-challenge/README.md

 ## Improvements
 - Consider using a more efficient data structure like a bloom filter for lookUps,
-  - the problem here is dealing with false positives, so if correctness is a constraint, it should be used alongside structure
+  - the problem here is dealing with false positives, so if correctness is a constraint, it should be used alongside another structure for lookUps
-- Implement the full idea of multiple with efficient key deletion alongside a more efficient data structure for lookUps
+- Implement the full idea of multiple file with efficient key deletion, alongside a more efficient data structure for lookUps

 ## Update
-I was able to run the code in my main machine with bigger files size and the CPU utilization improved about 1GB for each file
+I was able to run the code in my main machine with bigger files size and the CPU utilization improved.
+About 1GB for each file

 ![1bg files](1GBFiles.png)